robwakeman/book-reading-list/README.md

 ## TODO

-- The book data is currently sourced from the [Open Library API](https://openlibrary.org/dev/docs/api/books) and this option set with a flag in the script.
-The other data source option is to use the hardcoded books in the HTML.
-To set up a select field to opt between Open Library API book list and hardcoded book list.
 - No need to add IE11 fallbacks for CSS Grid with the CSS as it stands.
 Only consider fallbacks if Grid features are used that aren't supported by IE11 e.g. grid-auto-rows and span

 ## License